renoirb/archivator/packages/archivable/docs/archivable.md

-Should provide us a cleaned up list of assets where is a good guess the asset might be found so we can make a copy and archive them.<!-- -->Notice: - Each dest file are hashes with extension - Gravatar sample started by //, and below, at src value, we'll have over http - zce_logo.png is in /wp-content/..., but below at src value, it's on renoirboulanger.com<!-- -->We should receive something similar to this;
+Should provide us a cleaned up list of assets where is a good guess the asset might be found so we can make a copy and archive them.<!-- -->Notice: - Each dest file are hashes with extension - Gravatar sample started by
+<code>//</code>, and below, at src value, we'll have over http - zce_logo.png is
+in <code>/wp-content/...</code>, but below at src value, it's on
+<code>renoirboulanger.com</code>We should receive something similar to this;

 ```js
 // Notice that DocumentAssets returns an iterable, we can iterate as if it looked like this;